 - EZ Installments: You’ll pay a $499 deposit, followed by 52 weekly payments of $45.
 This plan does not require a credit check and costs a total of $2,839.

 - Humm: This interest-free plan doesn’t require a deposit, but it does have a credit check.
 If you qualify, you can either pay $208.25/month for 12 months or $104.13/month for 24 months.

 We appreciate how both companies have multiple financing options.
 The only drawback is that some of these plans end up costing more than the upfront sticker price.

 Many teeth alignment companies sweeten the deal by providing free bonus items, and EZ Smile and Byte are no exception.
 These companies both include your first set of post-alignment retainers for free, saving you around a hundred bucks compared to some competitors.
 Plus, they both throw in whitening products so you can brighten your smile for free while you align it.

 Compared to traditional orthodontics, both EZ Smile and Byte are much less of a hassle.
 After all, these companies will never require you to set foot in a dentist or orthodontist’s office, whereas Invisalign and braces both require regular in-office check-ups.
-But office visits are only one aspect of convenience, and even though EZ Smile makes it easy to get started, Byte goes above and beyond to give their customers a quick and convenient treatment.
+But office visits are only one aspect of convenience, and even though it’s simple to get started with EZ Smile, Byte goes above and beyond to make treatment easy for their customers.